CCG-CAS/CCG-CAS.github.io/protocols/tapestation.md

 The TapeStation is an automated electrophoresis solution for quality control of samples of DNA and RNA.
 This also contains a quantification estimate for your samples as well.

-**If you are new to the instrument, please ask Athena or Grace for training.**
+**If you are new to the instrument, please ask CCG Staff for training.**

 ### Setup